chiiyokii/AI_Project/README.md

 RMSE_XGB =np.sqrt(MSE_XGB)
 print(RMSE_XGB)
 ```
+After the training and the testing part, we use the root mean squared error formula to calculate the error of our model.
-The result we get with the last cell is the root mean squared error of the model, which is 2437.544988756981.
+The value we get with this method of calculation is 2437.544988756981.
 Thus, we now know that our model built with the XBG method can predict the price of an accomodation with an error of 2438 euros.

 To calculate the precision of our model, we will compute the precision for each accomodation and then use the mean value of these calculations to estimate the precision of our model.